 Figure 2.1.2-11 presents the installed RE capacity within the Alpine area for Germany derived from the Energy Atlas of Bavaria (Energieatlas 2016).
-It shows a status of 2013 of RE with feed-in remuneration.
+It shows the 2013 status of RE with feed-in tariffs.
 The share of installed photovoltaic capacity is the highest in the municipalities of Ostallgäu, Rosenheim, Traunstein, Oberallgäu and Weilheim-Schongau.
-Hydropower plants have been mainly installed in the municipalities of Rosenheim, Bad-Tölz Wolfratshausen as well as in Weilheim-Schongau.
+Hydropower plants have been mainly installed in the municipalities of Rosenheim, Bad-Tölz, Wolfratshausen and Weilheim-Schongau.
 Installed capacity from biomass is quite low, mainly found in Rosenheim, Traunstein, Weilheim-Schongau and Ostallgäu.
-Wind power has still the lowest share among the German municipalities in the Alpine area.
+Wind power still has the lowest share among the German municipalities in the Alpine area.